-- (1) a public statement or publication of information by or on behalf of the administrator of the Benchmark announcing that the administrator has ceased or will cease to provide the Benchmark permanently or indefinitely, provided that, at the time of such statement or publication, there is no successor administrator that will continue to provide the Benchmark; - (2) a public statement or publication of information by the regulatory supervisor for the administrator of the Benchmark, the central bank for the currency of the Benchmark, an insolvency official with jurisdiction over the administrator for the Benchmark, a resolution authority with jurisdiction over the administrator for the Benchmark or a court or an entity with similar insolvency or resolution authority over the administrator for the Benchmark, which states that the administrator of the Benchmark has ceased or will cease to provide the Benchmark permanently or indefinitely, provided that, at the time of such statement or publication, there is no successor administrator that will continue to provide the Benchmark; or - (3) a public statement or publication of information by the regulatory supervisor for the administrator of the Benchmark announcing that the Benchmark is no longer representative. - "Cap Carryover" means for any Distribution Date, if the Class Coupon for the Class M Certificates is calculated based on the Class M Net WAC, an amount equal to the excess, if any, of (a) the amount of interest that would have accrued at the Class Coupon for such Class (without regard to the Class M Net WAC) over (b) the amount of interest that accrued on such Class for such Distribution Date after giving effect to the limitation of the Class M Net WAC.
-Any Cap Carryover will be payable to the Class M Certificates from the Interest Distribution Amounts otherwise distributable to the more junior Classes of Certificates as further described under "- Distributions of Interest". - "Capitalization Amount" means for any Distribution Date and any Mortgage Loan modified during the related Collection Period by the Servicer, the aggregate capitalized amount attributable to any unpaid interest, Servicing Advances or Pre-Existing Servicing Advances related to such Mortgage Loan. - "Capitalization Reimbursement Amount" means for any Distribution Date and any Mortgage Group, the aggregate Capitalization Amount of the Mortgage Loans in respect of Pre-Existing Servicing Advances and Servicing Advances for such Distribution Date in such Mortgage Group. - "Certificate Realized Loss" means with respect to any Class of Certificates (other than the Interest Only Certificates, the Mortgage Insurance Certificate and the Residual Certificates) and any Distribution Date, the amount by which the related Class Principal Amount is reduced as a result of any Realized Losses allocated to such Class. - "Certificate Writedown Amount" means for any Distribution Date, the amount by which the aggregate Class Principal Amount of all the Classes of Certificates (other than the Interest Only Certificates, the Mortgage Insurance Certificate and the Residual Certificates) on such Distribution Date (after giving effect to distributions of principal and allocations of any related Realized Losses and any related Subsequent Recoveries on such Distribution Date) exceeds the aggregate Unpaid Principal Balance of the Mortgage Loans at the end of the related Collection Period.
+- (1) a public statement or publication of information by or on behalf of the administrator of the Benchmark (or such component) announcing that such administrator has ceased or will cease to provide the Benchmark (or such component), permanently or indefinitely, provided that, at the time of such statement or publication, there is no successor administrator that will continue to provide the Benchmark (or such component); or - (2) a public statement or publication of information by the regulatory supervisor for the administrator of the Benchmark (or such component), the central bank for the currency of the Benchmark (or such component), an insolvency official with jurisdiction over the administrator for the Benchmark (or such component), a resolution authority with jurisdiction over the administrator for the Benchmark (or such component) or a court or an entity with similar insolvency or resolution authority over the administrator for the Benchmark, which states that the administrator of the Benchmark (or such component) has ceased or will cease to provide the Benchmark (or such component) permanently or indefinitely, provided that, at the time of such statement or publication, there is no successor administrator that will continue to provide the Benchmark (or such component); or - (3) a public statement or publication of information by the regulatory supervisor for the administrator of the Benchmark announcing that the Benchmark is no longer representative.

+"BofA Securities" means BofA Securities, Inc.

+"Cap Carryover" means for any Distribution Date, if the Class Coupon for the Class M Certificates is calculated based on the Class M Net WAC, an amount equal to the excess, if any, of (a) the amount of interest that would have accrued at the Class Coupon for such Class (without regard to the Class M Net WAC) over (b) the amount of interest that accrued on such Class for such Distribution Date after giving effect to the limitation of the Class M Net WAC.
+Any Cap Carryover will be payable to the Class M Certificates from the Interest Distribution Amounts otherwise distributable to the more junior Classes of Certificates as further described under "- Distributions of Interest".

+"Capitalization Amount" means for any Distribution Date and any Mortgage Loan modified during the related Collection Period, the aggregate capitalized amount attributable to any unpaid interest, Servicing Advances or Pre-Existing Servicing Advances related to such Mortgage Loan.

+"Capitalization Reimbursement Amount" means for any Distribution Date and any Mortgage Group, the aggregate Capitalization Amount of the Mortgage Loans in respect of Pre-Existing Servicing Advances and Servicing Advances for such Distribution Date in such Mortgage Group.

+"Certificate Realized Loss" means with respect to any Class of Certificates (other than the Interest Only Certificates, the Mortgage Insurance Certificate and the Residual Certificates) and any Distribution Date, the amount by which the related Class Principal Amount is reduced as a result of any Realized Losses allocated to such Class.

+"Certificate Writedown Amount" means for any Distribution Date, the amount by which the aggregate Class Principal Amount of all the Classes of Certificates (other than the Interest Only Certificates, the Mortgage Insurance Certificate and the Residual Certificates) on such Distribution Date (after giving effect to distributions of principal and allocations of any related Realized Losses and any related Subsequent Recoveries on such Distribution Date) exceeds the aggregate Unpaid Principal Balance of the Mortgage Loans at the end of the related Collection Period.

+"Citigroup" means Citigroup Global Markets Inc.